MiNeves00/Deep-RL-Nano-Project-1/Project2-ContinuousControl/Report.md

 The Agent interacts with and learns from the environment.

 It is given an initial state and decides which action is the best, then it observes which state derives from taking that action and gets the respective reward which is added to the score for that episode.
-Epsilon is updated each episode based on the hyperparameters.

 These steps are repeated until the episode has finished.

-If the agent scores an average over 100 episodes equal or greater to the score goal it saves the network weights in a file called `checkpoint.pth`.
+If the agent scores an average over 100 episodes equal or greater to the score goal of 30 it saves the actor and critic local network weights to files called `actor_checkpoint.pth` and `critic_checkpoint.pth`.

+The network's weights can be loaded from these files to test the model's performance and to see it act in the environment.

-Training was done using a CPU only since the network only has Fully Connected layers so it would not benefit from any paralelism, thus the GPU would probably not significantly decrease training time.
-GPU would only be more relevant if the enviroment used to train was the Multi Agent enviroment since it features 20 Agents acting simultaneously.
+All training was done using a CPU only since the network only has Fully Connected layers so it would not benefit from any paralelism, thus the GPU would probably not significantly decrease training time.
+GPU would only be more relevant if the environment used to train was the Multi Agent environment since it features 20 Agents acting simultaneously.

-### Agent Behaviours

-`act(self, state, eps=0.)`

-The local Q Network is changed to evaluation mode based on the current state an action is choosen based the current policy using a epsilon greedy aproach.

-`step(self, state, action, reward, next_state, done)`

-It performs a step, potentially a learning step.
-An experience is saved into the Replay Memory and if enough steps have passed (based on a hyperparameter) the agent replays a random experience from memory and learns from it.

-`learn(self, experiences, gamma)`

-Changes local network to train mode and updates value parameters using a given batch of experience tuples (replay memory) and a discount factor.

-It calculates the predicted maximum Q values for each next state using the target network and then uses these calculated values to find the value for each current state.

-Then the expected Q values for each state are also retrieved using the local network and the loss between the Q values of the local and the target is calculated (using the mean squared error).

-This loss is then used for the backpropagation step along with the optimizer.

-Finally the network is updated using a soft update.

-`soft_update(self, local_model, target_model, tau)`

-Updates both the local and the target networks weights depending on the value of the hyperparameter tau.

 ## Hyperparameters

+The agent receives a set of hyperparameters in its constructor which can be fine tuned in order to improve its performance.

 ```
 =====